LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 The models are ranked according to **LiveCodeBench Pass@1** Code Generation scores (with higher scores indicating better performance). ***Pass@1 is the probability of passing a given problem in one attempt***.
 [LiveCodeBench](https://livecodebench.github.io/leaderboard.html) offers a more comprehensive, up-to-date, and contamination-aware evaluation of code-related capabilities compared to HumanEval.

+> [!CAUTION]
+> Please note that the hardware requirements provided are only indicative, and the specified VRAM requirements in the tables below apply specifically to the default Ollama Q4_0 quantization version of the models.
+[Learn more about LLMs Quantization](https://huggingface.co/blog/merve/quantization).

 ### Open Source Models (10+ Pass@1 score)

 ***Massive models*** : Challenging for local deployment due to computational requirements.
 Use them via any of the [listed Cloud-based Providers](https://github.com/LSeu-Open/AIEnhancedWork?tab=readme-ov-file#cloud-based-providers-1) (e.g. Groq / Together / Mistral or OpenRouter).